 As part of the collaboration, Environment Bank and Barclays are highlighting opportunities for farmers and landowners to explore the BNG market as an avenue of accessing nature markets, through Environment Bank’s model where it takes a 30-year lease on areas of land to deliver the biodiversity gains.

-Environment Bank’s CEO, Catherine Spitzer, said, “We look forward to helping Barclays developer and agricultural clients to navigate the BNG market.
-I hope that working closely with Barclays clients in this way will make a significant contribution to nature restoration in England.”
+Environment Bank’s CEO, Catherine Spitzer, said, “We are delighted to be working with Barclays and look forward to helping both its developer and agricultural clients to navigate the BNG market.
+I hope that working closely with Barclays’ clients in this way will make a significant contribution to nature restoration in England.”